vboyev-MSFT/defender-docs/defender-endpoint/address-unwanted-behaviors-mde.md

 2. Take actions to exclude or trust a process or file.
 Depending on your findings from the previous step, you might take one or more of the following steps:

-   - Define exclusions for Microsoft Defender Antivirus
-   - Create indicators for Defender for Endpoint
    - Suppress alerts in the Microsoft Defender portal
    - Define custom remediation actions
    - Submit a file to Microsoft for analysis
+   - Define exclusions for Microsoft Defender Antivirus
+   - Create indicators for Defender for Endpoint

 3. Verify that the change has addressed the issue.

-## Common false positive scenarios
+## Example scenarios

 ### An app is detected by Microsoft Defender Antivirus when the application runs